ServiceNow¶

 Subscribe to ext-servicenow from the LimaCharlie Marketplace (Extensions → Add-Ons).

-4. Store the secrets¶
+4. Store the credentials¶

 5. Configure the extension¶